Annual School Law Seminar!

 Location: Minneapolis Marriott Northwest, 7025 Northland Drive North, Brooklyn Park, MN, 55428

-Application pending for MN Board of School Administrators continuing education credit.
+The MN Board of School Administrators has approved the seminar for 6 hours continuing education credit.

 Addressing Common Arguments in Student Discipline Matters (By Amy Mace): This session will focus on common arguments made by students’ representatives in expulsion matters so that administrators can avoid such arguments.
 The topics covered will include what “willful” means for purposes of the Pupil Fair Dismissal Act, potential consequences for failure to provide a Tennessen warning when interviewing a student about misconduct, and possible consequences for failing to disclose the names of student witnesses.
 The presentation will also discuss how to handle disagreements related to manifestation determinations, as well as the knowledge of a disability standard that applies for purposes of IDEA.

 Emerging Legal Issues (By Mick Waldspurger): This presentation will address a variety of emerging legal issues for school officials, including requests for VGos to livestream events in class; doctors’ orders for medical marijuana at school; requests by students and employees to bring “therapy” animals to school; new licensure issues; and new union strategies for combatting employee discipline.

 The Latest in Sexual Harassment and Discrimination (By Kevin Rupp): Media reports over the last year have been saturated with sordid stories of sexual harassment and discrimination.
 But what is the state of the law?
 Has it changed or is there just new and heightened public attention on the issue?
 This presentation will review the law and the latest court cases on this subject.